 An investment is always categorised as Level 1, 2 or 3 in its entirety.
 In certain cases, the fair value measurement for an investment may use a number of different inputs that fall into different levels of the fair value hierarchy.
 In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
 The assessment of the significance of a particular input to the fair value measurement requires judgment and is specific to the investment.

-5. Fair values of financial instruments (continued)
+5. Fair value measurements (continued)

-The following table analyses, under the fair value hierarchy, the Fund's financial assets and liabilities measured at fair value at December 31, 2013 and 2012:
+The following table analyses, within the fair value hierarchy, the Fund's financial assets measured at fair value at December 31, 2013 and 2012.